-Significant alignment exists between measurement gap areas identified by this Committee and the recent work for the MAP Population Health Family of Measures, which recommended areas for future measure development to the Centers for Medicare & Medicaid Services for possible use in federal programs to include: social, economic, and environmental determinants of health; physical environment (e.g., built environments); policy (e.g., smoke-free zones); specific sub-populations (e.g., people with disabilities, elderly); patient and population outcomes linked to improvement in functional status; counseling for physical activity and nutrition in younger and middle-aged adults (18 to 65 years); and composites that assess population experience.
+The measurement gap areas identified by this Committee significantly overlap with gaps recently identified in work related to the MAP Population Health Family of Measures, in which MAP recommended areas for future measure development to the Centers for Medicare & Medicaid Services (CMS) for possible use in federal programs.
+These would include new measures that assess social, economic, and environmental determinants of health; physical environment (e.g., built environments); policy (e.g., smoke-free zones); specific sub-populations (e.g., people with disabilities, elderly people); patient and population outcomes linked to improvement in functional status; counseling for physical activity and nutrition in younger and middle-aged adults (18 to 65 years); and composites that assess population experience.
 This Health and Well-Being Committee also articulated the need for more disparities-sensitive measures, and measures that assess access to care.
 The Committee also highlighted the need for measures that track improvement within communities at the community level, while acknowledging the challenges of implementing performance measures with variable available data and perspectives on quality across communities.

-During the measure evaluation process, the Committee struggled to apply NQF's standard measure evaluation criteria to the few submitted access to care measures.
+During the measure evaluation process, the Committee struggled to apply NQF's standard measure evaluation criteria to the few submitted access-to-care measures.
 Generally, the link between access and quality as specified in these measures was not clearly defined.
 Because access to care will continue to be a focus of many health and well-being measures, the Committee recommended developing a measurement framework to help guide developers and Committee members through these issues during the measure submission and evaluation processes, respectively.